-- The machine must be on a level surface. - All 4 tires must be properly inflated; refer to Checking the Tire Pressure (page 37).
+- The machine must be on a level surface. - All four tire must be properly inflated.
+Refer to Checking the Tire Pressure (page 36).

-Leveling from Side to Side
+Leveling from Side-to-Side

-- 1. Park the machine on a level surface and disengage the blade-control switch. - 2.
-Move the motion-control levers outward to the PARK position, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+- 1. Park the machine on a level surface and disengage the blade control switch. - 2.
+Move the motion-control levers outward to the park position, stop the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
 Set the height-of-cut lever to middle position. - 4.
-Carefully rotate the blade(s) so that they are all side to side (Figure 52 and Figure 53).
+Carefully rotate the blades so that they are all side to side (Figure 52).